DanteA-tech/GLADV2/_posts/2024-03-14-CollegeBoard2021Review.md

 <img src="{{site.baseurl}}/images/Q67.png" alt="Description of Image">

 My correction/reflection: I selected option c and d one of which being C was incorrect.
 C was incorrect because it makes orange a chance of 0.25 when in actuality it is .375.
 Also, it gives purple a 0.5 chance when it was actually also 0.375.
 Option A is correct because it assings a 1/4 chance to spin blue which is correct then it gives a 3/4 chance to get either orange or purple.
 If the orange and purple have the same chance of being spun then they each have a 3/8 chance which is correct.

+## Reflection
+Overall, this test went very well.
+I can feel myself learning more and more as my scores increase, need to look answers up decreases, and my time per question decreases.
+I included photos of the lessons for when I missed a question and based on what I saw there was no patterns in terms of lessons where I missed a significant amount of questions.
+I will definitely be looking over these mcqs before the ap test in order to see how quick I am and how accurate.
+However, I did notice that questions where I am asked to remove a line of code are say what the output to the code is caused me extra trouble so for my future studying I will place a little emphasis on those kind of questions.